manishsg/pcf-react/README.md

 **Web Workers**

 It is actually very simple to add web workers into pcf.
-[Google Webworker Plugin](https://github.com/GoogleChromeLabs/worker-plugin)
+You can use the example in [Google Webworker Plugin](https://github.com/GoogleChromeLabs/worker-plugin) to test this feature.

 1. npm i -D worker-plugin
 2. edit webpackConfig.js in node_modules\pcf-scripts